Ailrk-sArchives/state-monad-ts/README.md

 # Resemble state monad interface from haskell.

-Because there is no higher kinded type, so typeclass functions are hard coded.
+Because there is no higher kinded type, typeclass functions are hard coded.